danielchen115/smart-shuffle/README.md

 # Smart Shuffle
 A heuristic-based "shuffle" play that tunes itself based on skipped songs and listening times.
+Try it out here: https://smart-shuffle.herokuapp.com/

+*Note* Your Spotify app must be on.
+If selecting a playlist on SmartShuffle does not begin playing it, start playing the playlist from your Spotify app instead.

 ## Approach
 Popular recommender systems such as content-based and collaborative filtering rely on a history of user behaviour and/or the behaviour of other users.
 However, this is not always feasible.